02 Feb Best Arctic Cruise to see Polar Bears

 As a very last resort (and the plan is to never get into a situation where use of devices is necessary) all guides have bear deterrent devices (flares etc) and a smaller number of highly trained guides carry firearms.
 It appears that all the training works as the vast majority of voyages have safe bear encounters where no devices are required.

-Polar Bear –
+Polar Bear – Ursus Maritimus

-A true marine mammal
+A marine mammal

 Polar bears favourite terrain –